forestmarie/udacity-myreads/README.md

 ## Requirements
 * Node 7 or above

+## Contributing

+As this is a learning project, feel free to submit any pull requests.

 ## Installing

 1. Clone this repo:
 ```
 git clone https://github.com/forestmarie/udacity-myreads
 ```
 2. Install dependencies:
 ```
 yarn